 Othram’s opportunities to do just that are expanding.
 Congress recently voted to fund this type of work, and the National Missing and Unidentified Persons System recently partnered with Othram to apply and advance their tools to reconnect missing or unidentified individuals with their families.
 Othram was even recently chosen by Australian Federal Police as their partner in solving their unidentified & missing, so they are making an impact world wide.

 Kristen is a guest for Season 4's Carla Walker episode where she will explain Othram's Technology and how it's used today in crime solving.
+Other than our show, you can catch Kristen at CrimeCon or in an S3 ep5 of Forensic Files II on HLN, which also covers the case of Carla Walker.

 See more of her bio here.